nkp1111/frontend-mentor-challenges/README.md

 This is done following the challenges on the site Frontend Mentor https://www.frontendmentor.io/home

 This contains the following project:
 - product-preview-card
 - interactive-card
-- expense-chart-component
+- expense-chart
 - dropdown-menu
+- interactive-rating-card
+- notification-page